Alexander Marshall Mackenzie: Professional life

 St Mark's Church in Aberdeen.

 In 1877 he went into partnership in Aberdeen with James Matthews, and later with his own son.
 The majority of his work was undertaken in northern Scotland.
 In Aberdeen his work includes St Mark's Church on Rosemount Viaduct (1892), Elphinstone Hall (1926) at King's College, the Aberdeen Art Gallery (1885), the frontage of Marischal College (1904–6) and the neighbouring Greyfriars Church (1906), Harbour Offices (Regent Quay), and Langstane Kirk (or West Church of St Andrew).
 The design of Gray’s School of Art and Aberdeen Art Gallery was inspired by Mackenzie’s time studying in Italy (1883).
 English Gothic architecture is evident in Mackenzie's churches at Craigiebuckler and Ruthrieston, while Powis Church is in Scots Gothic style.

 During 1895 Mackenzie undertook extensive internal restoration work at Udny Parish Church.
-The buildings structure, which was designed by John Smith in 1821, was not altered but the roof was replaced.
+The building's structure, which was designed by John Smith in 1821, was not altered but the roof was replaced.

 In 1907 Mackenzie was responsible for widening the Union Bridge and, in 1921, the War Memorial and Cowdray Hall.

-In Elgin he designed many public buildings, churches and schools, including the Town Hall and the old Scottish Town House.
+In Elgin he designed many public buildings, churches and schools, including the Elgin Town Hall, which burned down in 1939 and was not rebuilt, and the old Scottish Town House.
 He made an extension to Banff Academy (1898) and additions to Rothiemay Castle (1902 and 1912).
 He built Coull House, a grand home for himself at Aboyne.